kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Decreasing Na+ permeability and a delayed increasing K+ permeability

 #### Answer: C. Increasing Na+ permeability and decreasing K+ permeability - *FALSE* = E. Decreasing Na+ permeability and a delayed increasing K+ permeability - TRUE
-- The transmembrane voltage changes that take place during an action potential result from changes in the permeability of the membrane to specific ions, the internal and external concentrations of which are maintained in an imbalance by cells.
-In the axon fibres of nerves, depolarisation results from the inward rush of Na+, whereas repolarisation and hyperpolarisation arise from an outward movement of K+.
-Ca2+ ions make up most or all of the depolarising currents at an axon’s presynaptic terminus, in muscle cells (including those of the heart) and in some dendrites.
-The imbalance of ions that makes possible not only action potentials but the resting cell potential arises through the work of the pumps, in particular the Na+/K+ exchanger.
-While the cell is at resting cell potential, the electric forces between the Na+ and K+ of the neuron is counterbalanced by the diffusive forces, creating a state of equilibrium.
+- The transmembrane voltage changes that take place during an action potential result from changes in the permeability of the membrane to specific ions, the internal and external concentrations of which are maintained in an imbalance by cells
-- Changes in membrane permeability and the onset and cessation of ionic currents reflect the opening and closing of voltage-gated ion channels, which provide portals through the membrane for ions.
-Residing in and spanning the membrane, these proteins sense and respond to changes in transmembrane potential.
-The depolarisation phase of an action potential is the result of the opening of voltage-gated ion channels, either sodium or calcium channels or a combination of both, depending on the particular membrane.
-As Na+ and Ca2+ are positively charged, when a voltage-gated Na+ channel or Ca2+ channel opens, these positively charged ions move into the cell.
-Voltage-gated Na+ channels automatically gate shut after about a millisecond.
-Ca2+-mediated action potentials can be much longer in duration.
-The repolarisation phase of an action potential is the result of the opening of voltage-gated K+ channels.
-There is a decrease in Na+ permeability (inactivation of the voltage-gated Na+ channels) and a delayed increase in K+ permeability during the repolarisation phase of the action potential.
-Cells normally keep the concentration of K+ high inside cells.
-When voltage-gated K+ channels open, positively charged K+ move out of the cell, causing the membrane potential to return to a negative inside potential.
-The Na+/K+ pump plays no direct role in the action potential.
+- In the axon fibres of nerves, depolarisation results from the inward rush of Na+, whereas repolarisation and hyperpolarisation arise from an outward movement of K+
+- Ca2+ ions make up most or all of the depolarising currents at an axon’s presynaptic terminus, in muscle cells (including those of the heart) and in some dendrites
+- The imbalance of ions that makes possible not only action potentials but the resting cell potential arises through the work of the pumps, in particular the Na+/K+ exchanger
+- While the cell is at resting cell potential, the electric forces between the Na+ and K+ of the neuron is counterbalanced by the diffusive forces, creating a state of equilibrium.
+- Changes in membrane permeability and the onset and cessation of ionic currents reflect the opening and closing of voltage-gated ion channels, which provide portals through the membrane for ions
+- Residing in and spanning the membrane, these proteins sense and respond to changes in transmembrane potential
+- The depolarisation phase of an action potential is the result of the opening of voltage-gated ion channels, either sodium or calcium channels or a combination of both, depending on the particular membrane
+- As Na+ and Ca2+ are positively charged, when a voltage-gated Na+ channel or Ca2+ channel opens, these positively charged ions move into the cell
+- Voltage-gated Na+ channels automatically gate shut after about a millisecond.
+Ca2+-mediated action potentials can be much longer in duration
+- The repolarisation phase of an action potential is the result of the opening of voltage-gated K+ channels
+- There is a decrease in Na+ permeability (inactivation of the voltage-gated Na+ channels) and a delayed increase in K+ permeability during the repolarisation phase of the action potential
+- Cells normally keep the concentration of K+ high inside cells
+- When voltage-gated K+ channels open, positively charged K+ move out of the cell, causing the membrane potential to return to a negative inside potential
+- The Na+/K+ pump plays no direct role in the action potential

 ### Q2.99
 Calcium is the so-called 'trigger' for muscle contraction, In the _skeletal muscle calcium initiates contraction_ by: